History of the Jews in Verpelét: 19th century

-In 1840, the Jews of Verpelét numbered 139 persons, Rabbi Zev Wolf Tannenbaum (1787–1873) was Rabbi of Verpelet at this time (as seen in his authored book Kirya N’emana printed in 1850).
+In 1840, the Jews of Verpelét numbered 139 persons, Rabbi Wolf Tannenbaum (1787–1873) was Rabbi of Verpelét at this time (as seen in his authored book Kirya N’emana printed in 1850).
 This indicates that the Jews had formed a formal community and framework.
 His grandson Rabbi Moshe Tannenbaum (1850–1916) succeeded him there as rabbi.

 The Austro-Hungarian Compromise of 1867 facilitated the Jewish emancipation by the new Hungarian Parliament and heralded a golden era for Hungarian Jewry, politically, economically and culturally.
 This lasted until World War I.

 In 1880, 174 Jews lived in Verpelét.

 From documented records, it may be noted that Jews in the Heves area were an accepted and respected part of the population and engaged in labor, commerce and education as equal and prominent citizens.

 20th century

 The beginning of World War I broke this peaceful period for the Jewish communities.
 In 1918 Jewish properties were looted and the archives destroyed, and the looting continued during the White Terror from 1919 to 1921.
 The pogroms against the Jews during these revolutionary times made their situation harsh.

 More than a hundred Jewish soldiers from Heves county took part in the battles of World War I. Many died in action and countless returned crippled.

 Seemingly, the years thereafter were peaceful, and Jews continued to live there, freely participating in commerce and religious practice.

 In 1931, 146 Jews lived in Verpelét.
 They maintained a synagogue, a school, and a Yeshiva or religious study centre founded by Rabbi Yosef Asher Pollack (1888–1944) (author of She'eris Yosef Asher).
 In 1935, the Yeshiva students numbered over 100 boys, most of whom had come from nearby towns.
 These boys ate their meals at the homes of the local Jews.
 Samuel Feuerstein (1894–1983) of Massachusetts, United States, donated funds for a new building which housed the Beth Midrash and a dormitory.
 Each dormitory room had been built with a sink and shower, though the town still did not have a plumbing system and water was drawn from pumps.

 The laying of the cornerstone ceremony for this yeshiva took place with the participation of scores of leading area chief rabbis, as well as hundreds of former yeshiva students, and thousands of Jews from cities in the immediate area.
 Notable amongst attendees was Rabbi Moshe Sofer (II) of Eger, whose two sons learned at the yeshiva.